wesleymiles/striped-down/README.md

 # Personal website

-Made with eleventy
+Made with eleventy, hosting on github, deploying with netlify

 Started as a homebase for the job search

-Maybe blog and notes section to come
+Blog and old projects to come